jcfeng-1997/quasicrystal-growth-prediction/README.md

 "A latent space assimilation framework for quasicrystal growth prediction using β-VAE–Transformer and Ensemble Kalman Filter" Jiachen Feng, Zhixian Lv, Wenxuan Xie, Yibao Li (Corresponding author)

-The code implements a hybrid deep learning and data assimilation framework to efficiently predict quasicrystal growth dynamics using:
+The code implements a hybrid deep learning and data assimilation framework to predict quasicrystal growth dynamics using:

 β-Variational Autoencoder (β-VAE) for latent space representation of high-dimensional phase-field crystal data.